atbasu/document-content-extractor/README.md

 _screenshots coming soon_

 ### API input
-_coming soon_
+The extractor api takes a single parameter as input and that's the location of the file that needs to be parsed.
+All other parameters are read from the config.ini file.

 ### API output

-The api will always return a dictionary with the following keys:
+The extractor api will always return a dictionary with the following keys:
 ```
 {
   'result' : None if there was an error processing the request otherwise it is a dictinoary whose keys are each of the fields to be extracted, and the value is the extracted content from the file